About the scheme

 Quality payments will only be paid to LPS contractors who are eligible to claim under the terms of their LPS contract.
 If in doubt LPS contractors should confirm with their NHS England Regional Team whether they are eligible for quality payments.

-Quality payments will be based on how many of the quality criteria the contractor achieves and declares via the Quality Payments Scheme declaration.
+Quality payments are based on how many of the quality criteria the contractor achieves and declares via the Quality Payments Scheme declaration.

-From Monday 13 November 2017 at 09:00 contractors will be able to make their declaration by completing the declaration form here.
-The declaration will require the contractor to confirm that they have met the four gateway criteria; this will enable the contractor to then declare which quality criteria have been achieved and therefore claim for the associated payment.
+The declaration requires the contractor to confirm that they have met the four gateway criteria; this will then enable them to declare which quality criteria have been achieved and therefore claim for the associated payment.
 A valid declaration can only be made via this website.

 April 2017 declaration data